-Georgia law currently prohibits the carrying of a weapon or long gun, with limited exceptions, in any governmental building, courthouse, jail or prison, place of worship, state mental health facility, bar (unless permitted by the owner of the bar), a nuclear power facility or within 150 feet of a polling place.
-Otherwise, Georgia law state that a license holder is authorized to carry a weapon as provided under law and in every location in the state that is not listed above as being prohibited.
-The law further states, however, that private property owners or persons in legal control of property through a lease, rental agreement, licensing agreement, contract, or any other agreement to control access to such property shall have the right to forbid possession of a weapon or long gun on their property.
+governmental building, courthouse, jail or prison, place of worship, state mental health facility, bar (unless permitted by the owner of the bar), a nuclear power facility or within 150 feet of a polling place.
+Otherwise, Georgia law state that a license holder is authorized to carry a weapon as provided under law and in every location in the state that is not listed above as being prohibited. further states, however, that private property owners or persons in legal control of property through a lease, rental agreement, licensing agreement, contract, or any other agreement to control access to such property shall have the right to forbid possession of a weapon or long gun on their property.

 Some gun owners point to the blanket statement that, unless otherwise prohibited by law, a license holder may carry a weapon in any location at any time in arguing that they have the right to carry a weapon within a community.
-However, this ignores the clear authority of an association, as a property owner, to prohibit weapons on common property that is owned by the association, or on property under the association's management and control, such as common property element in condominium.
+However, this ignores the clear authority of an association, as a property owner, to prohibit weapons on common property that is owned by the association, or on property under the association's management and control, such common element property condominium.
 The law supports the ability of an association to prohibit weapons on such common element or common element property.

-Another argument that some gun owners may make in disputing association regulations prohibiting weapons on property common is that such prohibitions infringe Second Amendment rights to bear arms.
-This assertion is First, only governmental incorrect. entities or quasi-governmental entities can infringe upon the constitutional rights of a person.
+Another argument that some gun owners

+may make in disputing association regulations prohibiting weapons on property is that common prohibitions infringe Second Amendment rights to bear arms.
+This assertion is incorrect.
+First, only governmental entities or quasi-governmental entities can infringe upon the constitutional rights of a person.
 The infringement of constitutional rights does not apply to private persons or entities that are not governmental or quasi-governmental in function, unless it is discriminatory in nature.
-Courts have routinely held that a community association is a private entity that is not involved in state functions or The courts do not recognize actions. community associations as being governmental or quasi-governmental in
+Courts have routinely held that a community association is a private entity that is not involved in state functions or The courts do not recognize actions. community associations being as governmental or quasi-governmental in nature.
+Accordingly, an argument of a violation of constitutional rights will not reach to the private covenants being enforced by a community association.
+Likewise, a case cannot be made that the prohibition of weapons on common areas is discriminatory, as gun bearers are not a protected class of people under the law.